The Clear Edge

 Why documentation first?

 Most operators automate chaos.
-They build workflows around unclear processes.
-Then automation breaks because the underlying process wasn’t solid.
-They spend $5K-15K on tools that automate broken systems.
+They build workflows around unclear processes, then watch automation break because the underlying process isn’t solid, burning $5K–15K on tools that simply accelerate broken systems.

-The clarity-first sequence prevents this: Document manually 10-15 times first.
-Refine until the process is clean.
-Then automate the refined version.
-Result: Better automation, faster implementation, lower cost.
+The clarity-first sequence prevents this: run the process manually 10–15 times, refine it until it’s clean, then automate the refined version so you get better automation, faster implementation, and lower cost.

 Week 1: Student Onboarding Documentation